stacks-network/stacks-core/sip/sip-001-burn-election.md

 This fork choice rule means that the best fork is the _longest valid_ fork.
-This fork has the most valid blocks available of all forks, and over time will have the highest cumulative proof-of-burn of all forks.
-This is because a fork that has the most consecutive blocks will, with high probability, be produced by a succession of correct leaders who at the time of their election are selected from the set of candidates backed by the majority of the burn rate.
+This fork has the most valid blocks available of all forks, and over time will have the highest cumulative proof-of-burn of all forks (but is not guaranteed to be the chain with the most cumulative burns at all times).

 Using chain length as the fork choice rule makes it time-consuming for alternative forks to overtake the "canonical" fork, no matter how much burn capacity they have.